LeonisX/yoda-stories-translation-tool/documents/comparison.md

 1.1 English vs Spanish version
 ----------------------

-Испанская версия Yoda Stories находится между 1.1 и 1.2. В частности, здесь ещё не добавлены мелодии для зон: 266, 267, 271.
+The Spanish version of Yoda Stories is between 1.1 and 1.2.
+In particular, melodies for zones: 266, 267, 271 have not been added here yet.

-На самом деле, достаточно изменить всего 3 байта, и эта игра получит все исправления, характерные для Patch 6, ведь код для проигрывания мелодии уже есть на месте, но он запускает мелодию под номером 0.
+In fact, it is enough to change only 3 bytes, and this game will receive all the fixes typical for Patch 6, because the code for playing the melody is already in place, but it plays melody number 0.

 * Startup screen
 * Tiles